linalab/unityarduino/README.md

 # unityarduino

-Using Cereal-IO library to communications between unity and arduino
+Using [Cereal-IO library](https://github.com/bernatGene/cereal-io) to communications between Unity and Arduino examples by Lina Bautista and Citlali Hernández

 Arduino: